AnanthKothuri/TexasHomesProject/README.md

 Instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc).

-Describe two types of media for instances of each model
+Describe two types of media for instances of each model:

     1. Photo of shelter, Google Maps location, text describing contact information
     2. Graphics highlighting county location within Texas, descriptions/logos for organizations/nonprofits in the county
     3. Pictures/fliers depicting the event alongside a text description

-describe three questions that your site will answer
+Describe three questions that your site will answer:

     1. Where are homeless shelters in Texas located?
     2. How are different counties affected by homelessness and how are individuals within the county assisting homeless populations?